mjenior/mjenior.github.io/about/about.md

 ### August 07’ to May 11’
 #### Bachelor of Arts (BA), Biology  -  Hiram College, Hiram OH
-Graduated Cum Laude with an additional minor in Chemistry
+Graduated *Cum Laude* with an additional minor in Chemistry

+---

 ## Skills
 ### Data Science & Programming